 Hierarchy means ranking information based on how important it is for the readers.
 This work requires a strict hierarchy pattern to research user behaviors.
 An analysis to check what a user expects to see and what the company wants to list down as per project requirements generates good results to define hierarchy.

 Navigation means how the target audience will navigate and move through the information.
-IA, UX designers, and content strategists come up with scenarios that how a user will interact with a product.
+IA, UX designers, and content strategists come up with scenarios of how a user will interact with a product.
 They then utilize this to illustrate information architecture diagrams and flowcharts.

 5. Wireframing and Prototyping